AndrewKairys/beer-recipes/Notes.md

 5. [X] Render recipe ingredients on show page on "next recipe" click with json backend and render via ajax get request (reference notes for making it better)
 6.  [] Clicking next and previous for your recipes works beautifully.
 Clicking next for all recipes does not work.
 I need two seperate JS functions and/or show pages when displaying all vs. your recipes.
 Currently just goes through current users recipes.
 7.  [] Move JS in form partial to its own js file and render with dynamically generated classes.
-8.  [] Add Handlebars and using that with js files.
+8.  [] Add Handlebars and use that with js files.
 9.  [] Read notes in show page regarding next and previous buttons.
 10. [] Make use of more ES6 features (e.g. Arrow functions, Let & Const, Class, constructor functions)